Who’s Responsible for the Woman Hit by a Flying Tire?

 When an at-fault vehicle cannot be identified, a personal injury lawsuit probably won’t be possible.
 Luckily, New Jersey is a no-fault state, which means that the injured person may still be able to receive compensation from her own insurance company.

-If you have been injured by a flying object on a dangerous roadway, contact Lependorf & Silverstein, P.C. today at (609) 240-0040.
+If you have been injured on a dangerous roadway, contact Lependorf & Silverstein, P.C. today at (609) 240-0040.
 Insurance companies always try to offer the lowest settlement possible in the hopes that the injured person will accept it.
 One of our attorneys can represent to make sure you get everything you deserve to heal from your injuries, however you got them.

 Call Our Office At (609) 240-0040 Today for Help